Mayko2003/test-git-commands/README.md

 # Repo for practice git commands

-# LOG

-git status -> show status of files in working directory

-# LOG
+# FETCH

-git log -> show history of commits (--oneline for simple details)
+git fetch -> update local repo from remote repo

-# DIFF
+# PULL

-git diff -> show differences between commits
+git pull -> it does a git fetch and then a git merge